Cheap ways to make a raised garden bed

 Bulk bags are delivered Nationwide

-High Quality Planting Topsoil (Huge 1000L bulk bag!!
+High Quality Planting Topsoil, single bags or 1000L bulk bag

-Uses: Growing fruits and vegetables and can be used for Turfing, leveling, infilling
+Uses: Growing fruits and vegetables and can be used for Turfing, levelling, infilling

 Can also be used for: Flower beds, planters, raised beds, etc.